kaisenlinux/manpages-dev/category/TCP/socat.md

               Option groups: FD,SOCKET,IP6

        UDP-DATAGRAM:<address>:<port>
               Sends outgoing data to the specified address which may in particular be a broadcast or multicast address.
 Packets arriving on the local socket are checked for the correct remote port only when option sourceport is used (this is a change with Socat version 1.7.4.0) and if their source addresses match RANGE or TCPWRAP options.
-This address type can for example be used for implementing symmetric or asymmetric broadcast or multicast communica‐ tions.
+This address  type  can  for example be used for implementing symmetric or asymmetric broadcast or multicast communications.
               Option groups: FD,SOCKET,IP4,IP6,RANGE
               Useful options: bind, range, tcpwrap, broadcast, ip-multicast-loop, ip-multicast-ttl, ip-multicast-if, ip-add-membership, ip-add-source-membership, ttl, tos, sourceport, pf
               See also: UDP4-DATAGRAM, UDP6-DATAGRAM, UDP-SENDTO, UDP-RECVFROM, UDP-RECV, UDP-CONNECT, UDP-LISTEN, IP-DATAGRAM

        UDP4-DATAGRAM:<address>:<port>